Barbara Bockelman Cowboy Poetry Collection

 Growing up on a ranch in Oklahoma inspired Barbara Bockelman’s poetry.
 In 1989, after raising a family and earning her bachelor’s degree, Bockelman began writing poetry that reflected her ranching experiences.
 She spoke at regional cowboy poetry events and schools hoping to preserve the stories of the ranching industry and its importance to the American West.

 Scope & Content Note

-This series consists of articles written by and about Barbara Bockelman.
+This collection consists of photocopied poems by Bockelman, an unpublished manuscript titled “A Permanent Home,” and various articles written by and about Bockelman.

 Restrictions on Access

 The Barbara Bockelman Cowboy Poetry Collection has no restrictions and is available for research.
 If you are interested in researching the materials, please contact the Dickinson Research Center to make an appointment.

 Barbara Bockelman Cowboy Poetry Collection, Box ##, Folder ##, Dickinson Research Center, National Cowboy & Western Heritage Museum, Oklahoma City, Oklahoma.